AHU-VRV/Deep-Pancreatic-Islets-Segmentaion/README.md

 This is the code of AA-Net proposed in the paper **"Reduced volume of diabetic pancreatic islets in rodents detected by synchrotron X-ray phase-contrast microtomography and deep learning network"** published in Heliyon, 2023.

 ## About AA-Net
-In short, AA-Net is a deep-learning based method to segment islet images and help visualizing the islets *in situ* in diabetic rodents by the synchrotron radiation X-ray phase-contrast microtomography (SRμCT) at the ID17 station of the European Synchrotron Radiation Facility.
+In short, AA-Net is a deep-learning based method to segment islet images and, therefore, help visualize the islets *in situ* in diabetic rodents by the synchrotron radiation X-ray phase-contrast microtomography (SRμCT) at the ID17 station of the European Synchrotron Radiation Facility.

 ## How to Use
 - The code is based on: Python 3.6, and pytorch 1.5.0, which includes both the training and testing parts.
 Please check Requirements.txt for the details on how to setup the code.